Dr. Terry LeBlanc

 Areas of specialization: Intercultural Studies, Mission, Theology, World Religions.

-- Ray Aldred, Cree, Ph.D.
-(Cand) (London School of Theology)
+- Ray Aldred, Cree, Th.D.
+(Cand) (Wycliffe College, University of Toronto)

 - Cornelius A. Buller, Ph.D.
 (McMaster University)

-- Jacqueline Ottmann, Salteaux, Ph.D.
+- Jacqueline Ottmann, Saulteaux, Ph.D.
 (University of Saskatchewan)

 - Wendy Peterson, Métis, Ph.D.
 (ABD) (Asbury)